dwi67/docker-jboss-fuse-6.3/jboss-fuse-6.3-fabric/readme.md

     entrypoint: /opt/jboss/jboss-fuse/fabric/join.sh

-To join a fabric server, the following environment variables must be set:ß
+To join a fabric server, the following environment variables must be set:

 * FUSE_KARAF_NAME - The name of the managed server
 * FABRIC_SERVER_NAME - The host name of the fabric server
 * ZOOKEEPER_PASSWD - The zookeeper password, to connect to the fabric server
+* SSH_PASSWD - The ssh password of the remote host user (user), defaults to admin

 ### Image internals